Table of Contents

 Enhancements to the design to enable streaming writes

-implementation, it still requires the following properties to hold true for the record being appended:
+While the conventional segmented_log data structure is quite performant for a commit_log implementation, it still requires the following properties to hold true for the record being appended:

 - We have the entire record in memory